BareMetalTestLab/baremetal-ci-docker/README.md

 docker-compose up -d
 ```

-The container will automatically start the appropriate runner based on your `CI_PLATFORM` setting.
+The container will automatically start the appropriate runner based on your `RUNNER_PLATFORM` setting.

 ### 4. Verify Runner Status